motazmuhammad/PCB_w_eagle/readme.md

   1. silk screen: a thin nonconductive layer used to print letters.
   1. solder mask: a think nonconductive layer used to protect the PCB.
   1. via: a conductive path between two layers.
+  1. Through via: a via that connects the board's top and bottom sides.
+They don't come in contact with any internal layers.
+  1. Buried via: a via that connect internal layers but does not touch any external layer.
+  1. Stub via: runs all the way through the board.
+It connects one or both external layers to any of the internal layers.
+  1. blind via: a via that connects an external layer to an interal but does not run through the board ( it can be only seen from one side)